-This is the entry level physical education course.
+This course is the entry level physical education course.
 This required physical education course is aimed at developing proficiency in a variety of team, dual and individual sports.
 The course is designed to give students the basic skills, techniques, strategies and rules for sport activities.
+This course is a graduation requirement.